 - a.
 Personal improvement helps increase a client's status and confidence.

 Adaptive skills taught depend upon the client's age, capabilities, interests, motivations, and personal goals.
-Teaching must be individualized and based on the person's unique strengths and needs.

-- b.
-Recognition and status happens when the client is reinforced for using an adaptive skill; when interacting with others in multiple community settings; and when the client realizes they can do things without someone else's help.
-Abilities promoting integration include:

-- Functional communication skills, such as manual sign language, visual language systems, and computer aided communication programs;

-- ii.
-Ability to problem solve or adapt to change;

-- iii.
-Managing personal affairs, such as:

-- A) Making decisions;
+Teaching must be individualized and based on the client's unique strengths and needs. - b.
+Recognition and status happen when the client is reinforced for using an adaptive skill, when interacting with others in multiple community settings, and when the client realizes they can do things without someone else's help.
+Abilities promoting integration include: - Functional communication skills, such as manual sign language, visual language systems, and computer-aided communication programs; - ii.
+Ability to problem solve or adapt to change; - iii.
+Managing personal affairs, such as: - A) Making decisions;

 - B) Planning;

 - C) finances;

 - D) Completing activities of daily living;

 - E) Caring for the home;

 - F) Caring for one's personal health;

 - G) Advocating for one's self;

 - H) Exercising one's rights; and

-- Organizing activities of the day;
+- I) Organizing activities of the day.

 - iv.
-Ability to interact with others, problem solve, and make decisions;
+Ability to interact with others, problem solve, and make decisions; and

 - v.
 Accessing community resources and activities, such as:

 - A) Navigating to and from one's home;

-- B) Working;
+- B) Working or volunteering;

 - C) Accessing services;

 - D) Participating in social activities or groups;

 - E) Pursuing leisure interests;

 - F) Attending public events; and

 - G) Contributing to one's community.

-3. Health Care
+4. Health Care

-- Establishing an ongoing relationship with a primary health care provider is essential in accessing health care and other necessary services.
+- a.
+Establishing an ongoing relationship with a primary health care provider is essential in accessing health care and other necessary services.
 Access to appropriate health care improves the client's health and quality of life. - b.
 Untreated or under-treated health issues are often related to target behaviors and lower quality of life.
 Health care support must be offered to the client to ensure prompt assessment and treatment of any suspected or ongoing condition.
-Health care support must be offered until the problem is resolved.
+Health care support must be offered until the medical problem is treated.

-4. Treatment of Mental Disorders
+5. Treatment of Mental Disorders

 - a.
 A client diagnosed with a mental disorder should access a community behavioral health provider through their health care network, ideally from a provider with expertise in developmental disabilities.
 The provider may offer the client:

 - i.
 An evaluation;

 - ii.
 Treatment recommendations; and

 - iii.
-A treatment plan.

-- b.
-The behavioral health treatment plan may include prescription of psychotropic medication as a part of the overall support plan.
-The DDA contracted provider or Interdisciplinary Team must determine which type
+A treatment plan. - b.
+The behavioral health treatment plan may include psychotropic medication as a part of the overall support plan.
+The DDA-contracted provider or Interdisciplinary Team must determine which type of service plan would best address the mental health professional's recommendations.